 Even the check-in girl got her tissues out and wiped her eyes, and the elderly English couple in the queue behind us said in unison like twins “Don’t let her go.”

 I had been mucking around in Menorca working as a deck-hand on yachts and I had just turned nineteen then.
 As luck had it I got a job skippering a small boat for a wealthy British real estate magnate.
 One day I was looking a bit glum and he asked me “What is wrong?”, so I explained about my lover and how much I missed her.

 Early the following morning I was waiting on his boat for him and his friends to arrive for a cruise around the harbour.
-Of course I always dressed smartly for the job in my white shorts and blue cap embroidered with the words ‘El Capitan’.
+Of course, I always dressed smartly for the job in my white shorts and a blue cap embroidered with the words ‘El Capitan’.